What is the Purpose of a Driveway Apron?

 How Do You Make Changes to a Driveway Apron?

-However, the requirement to get approvals goes beyond who owns the area of driveway aprons.Some driveway aprons typically sit atop the street’s underground sanitary and water lines, while their slope and structure plays a significant role in the storm drainage system of your street.
+However, the requirement to get approvals goes beyond who owns the area of driveway aprons.
+Some driveway aprons typically sit atop the street’s underground sanitary and water lines.
 If you make any unauthorized changes to the site of your driveway apron, it can get in the way of proper sewage and drainage, while increasing the risk of flooding.
 With that, temporarily blocking the pavement for constructional work can cause disturbances to public right-of-way.

-That is why, the first step for making changes to your driveway apron is coordinating with local authorities like municipalities and HOAs to make any changes to your driveway apron.
-For example, installing, modifying, or repairing your driveway apron in Atlanta, GA requires you to obtain applicable permits from the Department of Transportation
+That is why the first step for making changes to your driveway apron is coordinating with local authorities like municipalities and HOAs to make any changes to your driveway apron.
+For example, installing, modifying, or repairing your driveway apron in Atlanta, GA requires you to obtain applicable permits from the Department of Transportation.
+As such, it is important to get the necessary approvals from local authorities before proceeding with your driveway apron project.

 What Type of Driveway Apron Options Are Available?

-Here are a few aspects to consider when it comes to your driveway apron projects.
+Here are a few aspects to consider when it comes to your driveway apron projects:

 Materials

-However, you need to check local regulations for the types of material you can use in your driveway apron.
+However, you need to check local regulations for the types of material you can use in your driveway aprons.
 In some areas, using different materials can negatively affect the functionality of your driveway apron by increasing the likelihood of cracks or reduced traction.

 Dimensions

-As for the width of your driveway apron: It is typically the same size as your driveway.
+As for the width of your driveway aprons: It is typically the same size as your driveway.
 It is essential to note that the average thickness is about 4-5 inches to ensure optimal durability.

 Construction Details